talia-walkey/D3Lab5/README.md

 this is another change
 <br>
 ok.
 This makes sense now
-what is this? my 5th commit?
+what is this... my 5th commit?